semaphoreci/agent/docs/kubernetes-executor.md

 By default, the Kubernetes executor accepts all images specified in the Semaphore YAML.
 If you want to restrict the images used in the jobs executed by your agents, you can use the `--kubernetes-allowed-images`.

 That parameter takes a list of regular expressions.
 If the image specified in the Semaphore YAML matches one of the expressions, it is allowed.
 For example, if you want to restrict jobs to only use images from a `custom-registry-1.com` registry, you can use `--kubernetes-allowed-images ^custom-registry-1\.com\/(.+)`

+### Default image used in jobs

+The Kubernetes executor will fail if you do not specify an image in the Semaphore YAML.
+To set a default image for agents, use the `--kubernetes-default-image` parameter.

+The parameter accepts the name of an image.
+For example: `registry.semaphoreci.com/ubuntu:22.04`